toku-sa-n/qemu_print/README.md

 This crate has two features:

 - `nightly`: This is enabled by default.
 The Nightly Rust must be enabled.
 - `stable`: Use this feature if you do not use the Nightly Rust.
-Add `--no-default-features, --features = ["stable"]` to `Cargo.toml`'s dependency option.
+Add `default-features = false, features = ["stable"]` to `Cargo.toml`'s dependency option.
 This feature uses [`cc`](https://github.com/alexcrichton/cc-rs) crate as a build-time dependency.
 You need to install [the compile-time requirements](https://github.com/alexcrichton/cc-rs#compile-time-requirements).
 This feature only supports targets which use System V AMD64 ABI.

 Enable one of these features.
 If both, or none of them are specified, this crate will emit a compile error.